anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 *Example 4:*

-Last and not least, we can make it faster by converting the loop into a generator expression.
+Lastly, we can make it faster by converting the loop into a generator expression.

 ```python
 itertools.chain(zip_codes, (zip.strip() for zip in new_zip_codes))
 ```

-Now let us club all these examples in a Python code and observe the benchmarks.
+Now let us club all these examples in Python code and observe the benchmarks.

 ```python
 import timeit